Mirai Botnet Attack: Cybersecurity Threats in the Age of IoT

 The Proliferation of IoT Devices

-The Internet of Things encompasses many devices, from smart home appliances to industrial machinery, all connected to the internet.
-By 2021, it was estimated that over 30 billion IoT devices were worldwide, creating numerous entry points for cybercriminals.
+The Internet of Things encompasses many devices, from smart home appliances to industrial machinery, all connected to the Internet.
+By 2021, it was estimated that over 30 billion IoT devices were in use worldwide, creating numerous entry points for cybercriminals.
 Many of these devices are manufactured with minimal security features, making them easy targets for exploitation.

 The Birth of Mirai

-Developed by researchers turned hackers, Mirai was designed to exploit security flaws in IoT devices.
+Developed by researchers who became hackers, Mirai was designed to exploit security flaws in IoT devices.
 It primarily targeted devices using default usernames and passwords, which many users neglect to change.
-The botnet gained notoriety when its source code was released publicly, allowing malicious actors to easily create their Mirai versions.
+The botnet gained notoriety when its source code was released publicly, enabling malicious actors to create their own Mirai variants easily.

 How the Mirai Botnet Attack Operates